QEDjl-project/QEDbase.jl/README.md

   calculations
 - **Scattering processes:** generic description of a scattering process to be used in calculations.
-- **Differential probability:** common building blocks for the calculation of differential probabilities and cross-sections.
+- **Probabilities and cross-sections:** common building blocks for the calculation of differential probabilities and cross-sections.
 - **Phase spaces:** common functions to define phase spaces and work with phase space points.